 The scope of research and development actions for EGNSS Infrastructure and Technology focuses on the technologies that will enhance current systems and enable the introduction of future services, as well as the system and segment level studies defining the next generation of Galileo and EGNOS systems needed for implementing new services.

 These actions are managed by the European Space Agency under a delegation agreement.
+Information on the projects implemented under the delegation agreement can be found on the H2020 HSNAV homepage.

 Space research is supported in Horizon 2020 under the priority "Industrial Leadership".
 The main objective and challenge is to ensure Europe’s independent access to space and the development of competitive space technologies.
 This includes critical technologies for European non-dependence.
 It is important to reap the benefits of European investments in the space sector, notably through the Galileo and Copernicus systems, but also through space science and exploration missions.
 The work programme also supports the protection of space assets in and from space, with priorities covering space weather research, as well as networking and improving the performance of Space Surveillance and Tracking (SST) at European level.